benmccormick/benmccormick.github.io/pages/posts/setting-up-your-text-editor-for-javascript-development.md

 - For snippet libraries, you can take a look at [UltiSnips][ultisnips] for Vim and [Yasnippet][yasnippet] for Emacs.
 If you want an application agnostic snippet solution, [Dash][dash] is a documentation management program for OSX that also has a rich snippet component you can use in any program the same way you'd use an editor specific solution.

----

-### Subscribe

-Thanks for taking the time to read!
-I write a good deal about text editing, Javascript, and development tools, so if you enjoyed the post, please consider subscribing by using the [feed](http://feedpress.me/benmccormick), [Twitter](http://twitter.com/benmccormickorg) or my [mailing list](http://eepurl.com/WFYon).
-You also might want to check out  [my series on learning Vim][vim2014] from this summer.
-And of course, if you have your own tips for more efficient JavaScript development, please put them in the comments.

----

 <div class="footnotes">
 <ol>